harishb93/telemetry-pipeline/docs/quickstart/README.md

 - Build and push all Docker images
 - Deploy Helm charts to the cluster
 - Verify all pods are running
+- Port-forward API Gateway and Dashboard on 8081 and 8080 ports
+- Show Status
+- Bring down the applications, cluster and registry
+- Show logs of all components

 ### Step-by-Step Kubernetes Setup